 You may qualify for a financial aid package which can help you return to school.
 Grants and scholarships can also help pay for your education.
 Click here to learn more at the U.S. Department of Education website: https://studentaid.ed.gov/sa/types/grants-scholarships/pell

 Not all programs are accelerated, available in all locations, or in both online and on-campus formats.
 Financial aid including grants, scholarships and loans may be available to those who qualify.
 Program lengths and outcomes vary according to each institution's specific curriculum and employment opportunities are not guaranteed.
-This is a consumer information site that offers free, independent ratings and recommendations of colleges and universities.
+This is a consumer information site that offers free ratings and recommendations of colleges and universities.
 While we receive advertising revenue from most of the schools we rate and recommend, our editors thoroughly research each school and offer their honest opinions when rating each one.
-We are independently owned and operated and all opinions expressed on this site are our own, including, without limitation, our designation of a particular institution as being a "top" school.
+All opinions expressed on this site are our own, including, without limitation, our designation of a particular institution as being a "top" school.

 For persons age 25 and over, the 2015 median earnings of full-time wage and salary workers with a bachelor's degree is $23,868 more than the median earnings of full-time wage and salary workers with only a high school diploma.
 Source: http://www.bls.gov/emp/ep_chart_001.htm